 Let us assume we want to use the intermediate listener to search for different chat service providers sitting on arbitrary nodes in a network.
 Each chat service has a method message() that can be invoked to send a text message to the corresponding chat partner.
 The example intermediate listener implementation below shows that the resultAvailable() method as well as the intermediate counterparts intermediateResultAvailable() and finished() are used.
-With this technique the listener reacts failsafe with respect to the implementation of the callee, i.e. it will work if the callee truly provides intermediate results or just one bulk result.
-Hence, if the implemented.
+With this technique the listener reacts failsafe with respect to the implementation of the callee, i.e. it will work if the callee truely provides intermediate results or just one bulk result.
+Hence, if the implementation of the callee is unknown both result listener methods should be implemented.
 In the example, it can also be seen that if processing of results is independent from the mode they are delivered, it is convenient to call intermediateResultAvailable() in resultAvailable() for each partial result value.